danchoi/vmail/README.markdown

 ## Contacts autocompletion

-vmail uses vim autocompletion to help you auto-complete email addresses.
+vmail uses Vim autocompletion to help you auto-complete email addresses.
 To use this feature, generate a `vmail-contacts.txt` file in the current or home directory.
 This is a simple list of your email contacts.
 Invoking vmail with the `-g` option generates this file for you by